-You’re a writer.
-You sit behind a keyboard waiting for inspiration to smack you down.
-You’ve been told that when the juices flow properly, they’ll take you anywhere.
+You’re a frustrated writer.
+Sitting behind a keyboard waiting for inspiration to smack you down is a familiar feeling.
+You’ve been told that when the juices flow, they’ll take you anywhere.

 Exploring the creative-self will take us to places we never expected.
 It takes discipline and an open-mind to start the journey and, once it starts, there’s no telling what’ll happen next.